Exploring $\widetilde{R}_2$ Leptoquarks and Majorana Neutrinos via same-sign dimuons at the HL-LHC: Model

 Here $i, j = 1, 2, 3$ are the generation indices, $a, b = 1, 2$ are $SU(2)_L$ indices and $\epsilon^{ab}$ is the $SU(2)$ antisymmetric tensor.
 The matrices $Y_{ij}$ and $Z_{ij}$ contain the Yukawa couplings.
 When expanded, this Lagrangian yields the interaction terms for the component fields:

 In the above equation, $U_{\text{PMNS}}$ and $V_{\text{CKM}}$ are the Pontecorvo-Maki-Nakagawa-Sakata (PMNS) and Cabibbo-Kobayashi-Maskawa (CKM) mixing matrices, respectively.
-For simplicity and to focus on the novel signature involving RHNs, we will consider a scenario with minimal flavor assumptions.
+For simplicity, we consider a scenario with minimal flavor assumptions.
 We consider Yukawa couplings $Y_{12}$ that quantifies the coupling strength of a sLQ, first generation quark and a second generation lepton and $Z_{11}$ that quantifies the coupling strength of a sLQ, first generation quark and a first generation RHN.
 The first generation RHN, assumed to be a Majorana fermion is denoted as $N$.
 In addition to its Yukawa interaction with the sLQ, we consider that $N$ mixes with the SM muon neutrino $\nu_{\mu}$, through an active-sterile mixing angle, $V_{\mu N}$.
 This mixing induces interactions between the RHN and the SM electroweak bosons ($W,Z, H$), governed by the magnitude of $V_{\mu N}$.
 The relevant interaction terms are: